electron/electron/docs/development/build-instructions-windows.md

 * [Windows 7 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=8279)
   * `Windows Headers` and `Visual C++ Compilers` are required.

-If you want to dump breakpad symbols you also need to do this (you are free to skip this step if you don't know what it is):

-1. Get a copy of `msdia80.dll` and put it in `C:\Program Files\Common Files\Microsoft Shared\VC\`.
-2. As Administrator, run:
-   `regsvr32 "C:\Program Files\Common Files\Microsoft Shared\VC\msdia80.dll"`.

 The instructions bellow are executed under [cygwin](http://www.cygwin.com), but it's not a requirement, you can also build atom-shell under Windows's console or other terminals.